Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

       code.
     * Field values from the row's Elasticsearch document can be specified by putting the field name in square brackets, e.g. [taxon.taxon_name] or [id].
+  * tokenDefaults - allows a default value to be specified where the document doesn't hold a value for the field used in a token replacement for an action's path.
+E.g.
+    ```
+    "tokenDefaults":{
+      "[metadata.input_form]": "edit-generic-record"
+    }
+    ```
   * urlParams - additional parameters to add to the URL as key/value pairs.
 Can also contain field value replacements by putting the field name in square brackets.